 - Black Girls Matter: Pushed Out, Over Policed and Under Protected (African American Policy Forum, 2016)

 - Mapping the Margins: Intersectionality, Identity Politics, and Violence Against Women of Color (GradeSaver LLC, 2017)

 - Seeing Race Again: Countering Colorblindness Across the Disciplines (University of California Press, 2019)

 - On Intersectionality: Essential Writings of Kimberlé Crenshaw (New Press, forthcoming)

 - The Race Track: How The Myth of Equal Opportunity Defeats Racial Justice (New Press, forthcoming)

 Philosophy | Critical Theory

-Davis, who identifies as lesbian, has authored, co-authored, or edited the 10 books listed below, in addition to numerous interviews and several pamphlets, mixtapes, and audiobooks.
-She has lectured widely at universities around the world, on both perennial philosophical topics and political issues of the day.
-Davis, who holds several honorary doctorates, has been the subject of numerous academic studies by other authors, as well as of several films.
+Davis has authored, co-authored, or edited 10 books.
+She has lectured widely at universities around the world, covering philosophical topics and political issues of the day.
+Davis holds several honorary doctorates and has been the subject of numerous films and academic studies by other authors.

 Literary Theory | Africana Studies